andreas-avoukatos/my-digital-garden/src/site/notes/Digital garden/Home.md

 Greetings! 😊

-My name is Andreas Avoukatos, and I'm a graduate student at the [Algorithms, Logic and discrete MA](alma.di.uoa.gr) programme in Athens, Greece.
-This pace is currently under construction.
+My name is Andreas Avoukatos, and I'm a graduate student at the [Algorithms, Logic, and Discrete Mathematics](alma.di.uoa.gr) programme in Athens, Greece.

+This page is currently under construction; (see you soon!)